friedelwolff/fmmap/README.rst

-Memory mapping is a technique of providing access to a file by mapping it into the virtual address space of the process and letting the operating system handle the input and output instead of explicitely reading from or writing to the file.
+Memory mapping is a technique of providing access to a file by mapping it into the virtual address space of the process and letting the operating system handle the input and output instead of explicitly reading from or writing to the file.
 It can provide better performance over normal file access in some cases.
-The builtin mmap mobule in Python exposes this functionality, but some of the implementation is not as fast as possible.
+The builtin mmap module in Python exposes this functionality, but some of the implementation is not as fast as possible.

 Summary of the project status: